X# provides support for dynamically scoped variables that are created and maintained completely at runtime.

 RETURN

-A better solution for the use of the nVolume variable from last example that will not require the -undeclared commandline option is:
+A better solution for the use of the nVolume variable from the last example that will not require the -undeclared commandline option is:

 PROCEDURE Compute()